Why a successful résumé depends on the reader’s experience more than you realize

 Google gets 450,000 searches per month on the term “résumé template,” 50,000 more for “résumé format,” and hundreds of thousands more for similar keywords.

 Sadly, letting format drive your résumé almost guarantees you a dull, annoying result that gets tossed onto the reject pile.
-Why?
-Because starting
+This is because starting with a template emphasizes form over function, which works against your reader.

 Start with reader experience and content